 Insurers that don’t sell earthquake insurance may still be impacted by these catastrophes due to losses from fire following a quake.
 These losses could involve claims for business interruption and additional living expenses as well.
 Cars and other vehicles are covered for earthquake damage under the comprehensive part of the auto insurance policy.

-Just eight percent of homeowners responding to a May 2016 poll by the Insurance Information Institute said they had earthquake insurance, up from 15 percent in 2018.
-Homeowners in the West were most likely to have earthquake insurance with 14 percent saying they had the coverage followed by the Midwest at 11 percent; the Northeast at 9 percent; and the Midwest at 16 percent.
+Eleven percent of homeowners responding to a November 2018 poll by the Insurance Information Institute said they had earthquake insurance, up from 15 percent in 2018.
+Homeowners in the West were most likely to have earthquake insurance, with 17 percent saying they had the coverage, followed by the Midwest at 11 percent; the Northeast at 9 percent; and the Midwest at 16 percent.
 See the Poll report for details.

 Deductibles and Costs: Earthquake insurance carries a deductible, generally in the form of a percentage rather than a dollar amount.
 Deductibles can range anywhere from 2 percent to 20 percent of the replacement value of the structure.
 This means that if it cost $100,000 to rebuild a home and there was 2 percent deductible, the consumer would be responsible for the first $2,000 dollars.
 Insurers in states like Washington, Nevada and Utah, with higher than average risk of earthquakes, often set minimum deductibles at around 10 percent.
 In most cases, consumers can get higher deductibles to save money on earthquake premiums.